 These cranberries are made ahead of time so it is the perfect holiday recipe to make your gathering more festive and your cranberry sauce more amazing.

-Once you make the sugared cranberries, you can go ahead and move on tot he cranberry sauce part of the recipe.
+Once you make the sugared cranberries, you can go ahead and move on to the cranberry sauce part of the recipe.
 These can be made back to back since both need time to cool and then are refrigerated.
+This cranberry sauce recipe is made with fresh orange juice and it is so good.

 The cranberry sauce can be made up to 3 days ahead of time.
 Since this is served as a side dish, that makes it one easy one to prepare at the holidays since it frees up your main day of cooking at the holidays.